JBoudou/Itero/doc/BasicArchitecture.md

 Itero's middleware is an HTTP server.
-This server both provides the front end resources (the initial and only web page) and replies to the internal HTTP requests made by the front end (this is called the public API).
+This server both provides the front end resources (the initial and only web page) and replies to the internal HTTP requests made by the front end (the public API).
 Internally, the middleware issues SQL requests to the back end.

 Itero's middleware is implemented in [Go](https://golang.org/), which provides many advantages: